Btsan/Navigation-Compass-Solver/README.md

 $$ \cos(c_1 x_1 + c_2 x_2 + c_3 x_3 + c_0) = -1 $$

-The solution to this is how many times to rotate each group of rings. `navigation_compass.py` attempts to solve this system via brute-force.
+The solution to this, $x_1, x_2,$ and $x3$, are the number of times to rotate each group of rings.
+The python script `navigation_compass.py` attempts to solve this system via brute-force.

 ### Usage